valueflows/valueflows/docs/introduction/flows.md

 * vf:dropoff -  transported resource or person leaves the process; the same resource or person appeared in input with vf:pickup verb
 * vf:accept - in processes like repair or modification or testing, the same resource will appear in output with *vf:modify* verb
 * vf:modify - in processes like repair or modification, the same resource will appear in input with *vf:accept* verb
-* vf:pass - possible output of a testing or reviewing process, indicating the resource passed, the same resource will appear in input with *vf:accept* verb
-* vf:fail - possible output of a testing or reviewing process, indicating the resource failed, the same resource will appear in input with *vf:accept* verb (3)
 * vf:deliver-service - new service produced and delivered (a service implies that an agent actively receives the service)
 * vf:transfer-all-rights - give full (in the human realm) rights and responsibilities to another agent, without transferring physical custody
 * vf:transfer-custody - give physical custody and control of a resource, without full accounting or ownership rights